OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/resources/educationroot.md

 # educationRoot resource type

-Education namespace exposes special edu specific functionality directly in the Microsoft Graph.
-Some of these objects can be found in other parts of the graph (users for instance), but the education namespace will give education specific properties and features as extensions to these objects.
+The `/education` namespace exposes special functionality specific to the education sector.
+Some of these objects can be found in other parts of the Graph (users for instance), but the education namespace will provide education-specific properties and features as extensions to these objects.

 ## Methods